 The provisions of Clause 18.17(j) also apply to this Service Request.

+The provisions of Clause 18.17(m) also apply to this Service Request.

+The provisions of Clause 18.17(n) also apply to this Service Request.

+The provisions of Clause 18.17(o) also apply to this Service Request.

 Retrieve Active Import Profile Data (SRV 4.8.1),

 Where the target SMETS1 GSME or SMETS1 GPF does not return any LogEntry (with its MMC meaning) where the StartDateTime is later than the DateCommissioned (with their DUIS meanings) of the target Device, then the S1SP shall return a Response without any LogEntry.